hdzierz/Report_BAF/untitled.md

 Multiple tools have been considered for exploration:

-- Milestone 7.1
+- Virtual computing provision platforms
  - VMware vCloud Suite
  - OpenStack
  - OpenNebula
-- Milestone 7.2
+- Containerisation
  - Docker
  - Singularity

 They are explored in detail in the *Progress Towards Impact* section below.

--   What have we learned?
+**What have we learned?**

-Vendor support will be critical for the succesful implementation of either sub-milestone.
+- Vendor support will be critical for the succesful implementation of either sub-milestone.
 This should translate not only in the adoption of IT best practices, but also in the avoidance of bespoke or custom-tailored solutions that would hinder portability and collaboration with external organisations.

-During this period, it became clear that scientists will require a mechanism to publish the versioned images of either Virtual Machines or Containers used during analysis.
+- During our investigations, it became clear that scientists will require a mechanism to publish the versioned images of either Virtual Machines or Containers used during analysis.
 It is already common practice to submit the raw data to public databases to facilitate the peer-review process.
 Demanding the exact copy of the analysis environment as well,  is a natural extension of this idea.

-We have also discovered that it was imperative to upgrade powerPlant to a newer Operating System if we were to succesfully test some of the tools listed above.
+- We have also discovered that it was imperative to upgrade powerPlant to a newer Operating System if we were to succesfully test some of the tools listed above.
 Container technologies are bleeding edge and call for newer Linux kernels than the one powerPlant was running on.
 A considerable amount of time and resources were spent during this period to make this upgrade happen.

-- iRODS/MetaLnx
-- Best Practices and communication
-- Best practices at UNCC
-- BP in other institutes
-- Data Steward document

 # Progress Towards Impact